Sanjana6261/TRAFFFIC-SENSE-SYSTEM/README.md

-# 🚦 Traffic Sense System (Smart Surveillance Project)
+# 🚦 Traffic Sense System

-An AI-powered **Smart Surveillance & Traffic Monitoring System** built using **Python, Computer Vision, and Deep Learning**.
-This project focuses on real-time video analysis to detect vehicles, people, and traffic patterns for enhanced road safety and intelligent monitoring.
+An **AI-powered Traffic Monitoring and Analysis System** built using **Python, Computer Vision, and Deep Learning**.
+This project analyzes traffic videos to detect vehicles, generate traffic reports, and visualize road congestion using heatmaps.

 ---

 ## 📌 Project Overview

-The **Traffic Sense System** is designed to analyze live camera feeds or recorded videos to:
+The **Traffic Sense System** is designed to support intelligent traffic management by processing recorded traffic videos.
+It detects and analyzes vehicles frame-by-frame and produces meaningful outputs such as traffic statistics and road heatmaps.

-* Monitor traffic conditions
-* Detect objects such as vehicles and humans
-* Capture unknown or suspicious activity
+This project is suitable for:

-* Assist in intelligent surveillance and traffic management
+* Smart city traffic analysis

-This project demonstrates the practical use of **YOLO (You Only Look Once)** models and **OpenCV** for real-time detection and tracking.
+* Academic mini / major projects
+* Computer vision and AI learning

 ---

 ## 🎯 Objectives

+* To analyze traffic flow using computer vision
+* To detect vehicles from traffic videos
+* To generate traffic analysis reports (CSV)
-* To build a smart surveillance system using AI
+* To visualize traffic density using heatmaps
-* To perform real-time object and face detection
-* To capture snapshots of unknown faces or events
+* To demonstrate practical use of AI in traffic monitoring

+---

+## ⚙️ Key Features

-* To enhance traffic monitoring using deep learning
+* 🚗 Vehicle detection using deep learning (YOLO)
-* To provide a scalable base for smart city applications
+* 📹 Traffic video processing
+* 📊 Automatic traffic report generation (`TRAFFIC_REPORT.csv`)
+* 🗺️ Road congestion visualization using heatmaps
+* 🧠 Notebook-based implementation for easy understanding

 ---